thoughtbot/capybara-webkit/README.md

 Mountain Lion
 -------------
-Mountain Lion no longer comes bundled with X11 installed and this required for Qt.
+Mountain Lion no longer comes bundled with X11 installed which is required for Qt.

 You can get X11 by installing XQuartz from http://xquartz.macosforge.org/landing/